 Mr. Dunlap helps prepare nutritious meals in our Community Kitchen for programs that feed local children and seniors.
 And he is also dedicated to helping children in other ways, and is well on his way to donating his 200th pint of blood platelets.
 Children undergoing cancer treatments such as bone marrow transplants require platelets to continue their fight.

-Having a child son to cancer in 1991, he says donating his time to help children and others in so many ways helps honor the memory of his son.
+Having lost a son to cancer in 1991, he says donating his time to help children and others in so many ways helps honor the memory of his son.

 “I really enjoy everything I do at Second Harvest, from the meals, to washing pots and pans, to taking out the trash.
 When I look up at the kitchen signs that show how many thousands of children we’ve helped, it just makes you feel good.”